gw-ospo/curioss-patterns/open-source-software-prize.md

 3. **Open Source Best Practices**: Evaluated adherence to principles like transparent development, documentation, and community engagement.
 4. **Diversity and Inclusion**: May be used as a tie-breaker, prioritizing projects with diverse and inclusive leadership or contributor communities.

+Additional evaluation rubrics used by the GW OSPO for their student awards

+**Open Source Project Awards**

+Criteria - judging based on 4 categories evaluated with equal weight
+* 25% - Reproducibility - care taken to ensure the project is easily and accurately reproducible
+* 25% - Impact - Meaningful and interesting project
+* 25% - Adherence to open-source and software development best practices
+* 25% - Collaboration - inclusivity, cross discipline, demonstrative community building

+**Individual Contributor Awards**

+Complete applications will be evaluated and must meet a minimum threshold to be entered in the lottery:
+* Must include at least one meaningful contribution of code or documentation addressing existing issues and accepted by the maintainer of an existing active Project
+* The project you contribute to may be a GW or external project, but our evaluation committee will verify that the contributions are beneficial and not trivial

+Please take care to understand that project maintainers can be extremely busy, so to be a good open source contributor, follow the codes of conduct and contribution guidelines and focus on tackling existing issues that align with your abilities.

 # Resulting Context

 Entrants can be added to the existing project registry of open source projects within the university.